Got yourself a new streaming device, TV, or phone? Looking for some great content to watch? This is the guide for you.

-In the last decade millions of Americans have cut the cord and said goodbye to cable and satellite television, replacing it with video streaming services.
+In the last decade, millions of Americans have cut the cord and said goodbye to cable and satellite television, replacing it with video streaming services.
 The streaming boom has been so massive that platforms like Netflix are now valued in the billions and regularly produce original high-budget films and series.
-Others have followed its success – new platforms catering to a variety of different tastes – be it film buffs, TV series addicts or even anime enthusiasts, are cropping up constantly.
+Others have followed its success.
+New platforms catering to a variety of different tastes – be it film buffs, TV series addicts or even anime enthusiasts – are cropping up constantly.

-Best streaming service:
+Best video streaming services:

 Editor’s note: We’ll be updating this list of the best streaming services regularly as new ones launch.

 Price plans: Basic ($8.99), Standard ($12.99) and Premium ($15.99)